-1 Syria segment analysis has been included until the Group lost control of MTN Syria JSC (MTN Syria) on 25 February 2021.

-2 Irancell proportionate results are included in the segment analysis as reviewed by the CODM.
+Syria and Yemen segment analysis has been included until the Group lost control of MTN Syria on 25 February 2021 and the Group exited Yemen on 17 November 2021.
+Irancell proportionate results are included in the segment analysis as reviewed by the CODM.

 This is, however, excluded from IFRS reported results due to equity accounting for joint ventures.

 3 Head office companies consist mainly of revenue from GlobalConnect Solutions Limited, the Group's central financing activities and management fees from segments.